-NPAC SMS issues an M-SET updating the subscriptionVersionStatus of SV1 to “old” or “active” (if all Local SMSs accepting download for the NPA-NXX failed) from “sending”.
-It will also update the subscriptionFailed-SP-List with the service provider ID and name of the Local SMSs that failed to successfully receive the broadcast.
+NPAC SMS sets the subscriptionVersionStatus of SV1 to “old” or “active” (if all Local SMSs accepting download for the NPA-NXX failed) from “sending”.
+It will also update the subscriptionFailedSP-List with the service provider ID and name of the Local SMSs that failed to successfully receive the broadcast.

-NPAC SMS responds to the M-SET.
+NPAC SMS sets the subscriptionVersionStatus of SV2 to partial failure or failed.
+It also sets the subscriptionFailedSP-List.

-The NPAC SMS sends to the current/new service provider SOA, depending upon the new/current service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to “old” or “active” on SV1.
+The NPAC SMS sends to the current/new service provider SOA of SV1 (old service provider SOA of SV2), depending upon the new/current service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to “old” or “active” on SV1.

 The current/new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.

-NPAC SMS issues an M-SET updating the subscriptionVersionStatus of SV2 to partially failed.
-It also sets the subscriptionFailed-SP-List.

-NPAC SMS responds to the M-SET.

-The NPAC SMS sends to the old service provider SOA, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to “partially failed” or “failed” on SV2, along with the subscriptionFailed-SP-List.
+The NPAC SMS sends to the old service provider SOA of SV2, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to “partial failure” or “failed” on SV2, along with the subscriptionFailedSP-List.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.

-The NPAC SMS sends to the current/new service provider SOA, depending upon the current/new service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to “partially failed” or “failed” on SV2, along with the subscriptionFailed-SP-List.
+The NPAC SMS sends to the current/new service provider SOA of SV2, depending upon the current/new service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange for the subscriptionVersionStatus being set to “partial failure” or “failed” on SV2, along with the subscriptionFailedSP-List.